hlavacs/ViennaGameJobSystem/README.md

 In C++ functions, children are started with the schedule() command, which is non-blocking.
 The waiting occurs after the parent function returns and ends itself.
 The job related to the parent remains in the system, and waits for its children to finish (if there are any).
 After finishing, the job notifies its own parent, and may start a continuation, which is another job that was previously defined by calling continuation().

 If the parent is a coro, then children are spawned by calling the co_await operator.
 Here the coro waits until all children have finished and resumes right after the co_await.
 Since the coro continues, it does not finish yet.
 Only after calling co_return, the coro finishes, and notifies its own parent.
-A coro should NOT call continuation()!
+A coro should NOT call schedule() or continuation()!

 ## Never use Pointers and References to Local Variables in Functions - only in Coroutines!
-It is important to notice that running Functions is completely decoupled.
+It is important to notice that running Functions is completely decoupled from each other.
 When running a parent, its children do not have the guarantee that the parent will continue running during their life time.
 Instead it is likely that a parent stops running and all its local variables go out of context, while its children are still running.
 Thus, parent Functions should NEVER pass pointers or references to variables that are LOCAL to them.
-Instead, in the dependency tree, everything that is shared amongst jobs and especially passed to children as parameter must be either passed by value, or points or refers to GLOBAL data structures or heaps.
+Instead, in the dependency tree, everything that is shared amongst functions and especially passed to children as parameter must be either passed by value, or points or refers to GLOBAL/PERMANENT data structures or heaps.

-When sharing global variables in Functions that might be changed by several jobs in parallel, e.g. counters counting something up or down, you should consider using std::atomic<> or std::mutex, in order to avoid unpredictable runtime behavior.
+When sharing global variables in Functions that might be changed by several jobs in parallel, e.g. counters counting something up or down, you should consider using std::atomic<T> in order to avoid unpredictable runtime behavior.
 In a job, never wait for anything for long, use polling instead and finally return.
 Waiting will block the thread that runs the job and take away overall processing efficiency.

 This does NOT apply to coroutines, since coroutines do not go out of context when running children.
 So coroutines CAN pass references or pointers to local varaiables!